tBuLi/symfit/docs/fitting_types.rst

 More common examples, such as dampened harmonic oscillators also work as expected::

-    # oscillator strength
+    # Oscillator strength
     k = Parameter()
-    # mass, just there for the physics
+    # Mass, just there for the physics
     m = 1
     # Dampening factor
     gamma = Parameter()

     x, v, t = symfit.variables('x, v, t')

+    # Define the force based on Hooke's law, and dampening
     a = (-k * x - gamma * v)/m
     model_dict = {
         D(x, t): v,